 There’s little not to love about this big blue planet of ours, and at Rowdy Mermaid, we’re pretty much obsessed with all the goodness it grows.

-Currently, our teas and sugar are all sourced from regenerative farms, and our other ingredients are all USDA Certified Organic.
+Our teas and sugar are all sourced from regenerative farms, and our other ingredients are all sustainably sourced and USDA Certified Organic.
 As our food and science nerds brew up more refreshingly rowdy creations, we are actively working to source our botanicals, adaptogens, flowers and fruits from regenerative partners.
-We’re also learning how to lead by connecting with organizations like Regenerative Rising, Netflix and chilling with films like Kiss the Ground and working to become a Certified B Corporation in the next 3–5 years to make a positive impact on the world through the power of responsible business.

 Let's dig in to the details.

 “So, what is regenerative agriculture?” you ask as you scratch your head with one hand and hold one of our naturally immunity-boosting Adaptonics™ with the other.
 Good question.
 If you ask the experts at Regeneration International, they say: “Regenerative Agriculture” describes farming and grazing practices that, among other benefits, reverse climate change by rebuilding soil organic matter and restoring degraded soil biodiversity – resulting in both carbon drawdown and improving the water cycle.
 Uhhh, yeah.
 We want us some of that.

 Basically, regenerative agriculture is farming that works with the land, not against it.

 Regenerative ag (that’s what all the cool kids are calling it) promotes wellness for the planet.
 So, as we fill cans with our recipes for human wellness, we seek ingredients grown using these key practices: